PikaMug/QuestsDoc/expert/condition-editor.md

 When a player is carrying out a stage of a quest, it may be desirable to force them to meet a certain criteria.
 For example, holding a specific item while completing objectives.
 To do this, a condition must be created and applied.

-To make a condition, run **/quests conditions** in-game \(it is not currently accessible from the console\).
+To make a condition, run **/quests conditions** in-game (or from the console, with limited features).
 You will be greeted with the following:

 ![](https://camo.githubusercontent.com/7c7cf8db7760543f731b49ec61ef1651886830e96b79c7ce4afb6741f53bb7dc/68747470733a2f2f692e696d6775722e636f6d2f6c7148626f4b492e706e67)